researchart/fse20/submissions/available/submission441/DeepJanus-MNIST/readme.md

 ```

 ### Installing git ###
-Use the following commands to install git
+Use the following command to install git
 ```
 $ sudo apt install git
 ```